Synod of Evangelical Lutheran Churches: History

-The name was changed in 1913 to Slovak Evangelical Lutheran Synod of the United States of America.
+The SELC's name was changed in 1913 to Slovak Evangelical Lutheran Synod of the United States of America.
 In 1945, the name was shortened to Slovak Evangelical Lutheran Church.
 By 1959, the use of Slovak as a primary liturgical language had died out and the denomination was renamed the Synod of Evangelical Lutheran Churches, thereby retaining SELC as its acronym.

-The SELC joined the Evangelical Lutheran Synodical Conference of North America in 1910, and was one of the two remaining members of that federation (the LCMS being the other) when it was dissolved in 1967.
+The SELC entered into altar and pulpit fellowship with the LCMS in 1903.
+It joined the Evangelical Lutheran Synodical Conference of North America in 1910, and was one of the two remaining members of that federation (the LCMS being the other) when it was dissolved in 1967.
 The SELC was a founding member of the Lutheran Council in the United States of America, which began operations on January 1, 1967.

-In 1971, during its convention held at Zion Lutheran Church in Clark, New Jersey, the SELC officially merged with the Lutheran Church–Missouri Synod, becoming the SELC District, one of two non-geographic districts of the LCMS.
+In 1971, during its convention held at Zion Lutheran Church in Clark, New Jersey, the SELC officially merged with the LCMS, becoming the SELC District, one of two non-geographic districts of the LCMS.
 The district retained the initials "SELC" in its name to mark its origins and heritage.

+The SELC had publications in both Slovak (Svekok - Witness and Mlady Luteran - Young Lutheran) and English (Lutheran Beacon).
+Its original hymnal was the Slovak language Tranoscius, which contained over 900 hymns; it later began using The Lutheran Hymnal as English was adopted in its worship.

+In 1937, Andrew Duda Sr, one of a group of Slovaks who had moved to the Slavia area of Florida (now part of Oviedo), gave 40 acre and $90,000 to the SELC to open a home for the elderly and for needy children.
+Lutheran Haven officially opened on May 30, 1948.
+The dependent children unit was eventually discontinued, but the retirement home remains in operation.

-As of 2021, the SELC District has 52 congregations in 11 U.S. states and 2 Canadian provinces and has 13,876 baptized members and 11,239 communicants.
+As of 2021, the SELC District had 52 congregations in 11 U.S. states and 2 Canadian provinces and had 13,876 baptized members and 11,239 communicants.
 The district's congregations are concentrated in the Northeastern and Midwestern United States.